Payback (2020): Storylines

 On the August 24 episode of Raw, after attacking WWE Champion Drew McIntyre with two Punts, Randy Orton, who lost to McIntyre at SummerSlam, wanted another rematch for the title, but he was interrupted by former NXT wrestler Keith Lee, making his Raw debut.
 On behalf of McIntyre, Lee challenged Orton to a match only for Orton to decline.
 However, the two fought each other later on, with Orton winning via disqualification after McIntyre attacked him.
 Orton later attacked McIntyre backstage with a third Punt, taking McIntyre out.
 A rematch between Lee and Orton was subsequently confirmed for Payback.

 At SummerSlam, Seth Rollins (who was accompanied by his disciple Murphy) defeated Dominik Mysterio (who was accompanied by his father Rey Mysterio) in a Street Fight.
 The following night on Raw, Rey Mysterio and Dominik defeated Rollins and Murphy by disqualification when Retribution attacked the Mysterios.
 A rematch between the two teams was scheduled for Payback.

 At SummerSlam, Apollo Crews defeated MVP to retain the United States Championship.
 The following night on Raw, Crews was scheduled to defend the title against MVP's stablemate of The Hurt Business, Bobby Lashley, at Payback.

+On the July 17 episode of SmackDown, after Matt Riddle failed to win the Intercontinental Championship, he was attacked by King Corbin.
+The two would continue their feud over the next few weeks and on the August 28 episode, a match between the two was scheduled for Payback.

+On the August 14 episode of SmackDown, after Big E won his match, he was attacked by Sheamus.
+A match between the two took place the following week, where Big E won.
+On August 29, another match between the two was scheduled for Payback.

+On August 29, after weeks of feuding with each other, a match pitting Ruby Riott and Liv Morgan against The IIconics (Billie Kay and Peyton Royce) was scheduled for the Kickoff pre-show.